AequilibraE/aequilibrae/docs/source/nitty_gritty/roadmap.rst

 * Network data model

-    * Introduce centroid connector data type to replace inference that all links connected to centroids are connectors
+    * Introduce centroid connector data type to replace the inference that all links connected to centroids are connectors

 * Traffic assignment